Azure/Azure-Sentinel/Solutions/CiscoASA/Playbooks/CiscoASA-AddIPtoNetworkObjectGroup/readme.md

 ### Post-Deployment instructions
 #### a.
 Authorize connections
 Once deployment is complete, you will need to authorize each connection.
-1. Click the Azure Sentinel connection resource
+1. Click the Microsoft Sentinel connection resource
 2. Click edit API connection
 3. Click Authorize
 4. Sign in